This is Uncorked Ventures

-I opened Uncorked Ventures because I noticed that the quality and selection of wines varied dramatically depending on where you lived.
+I opened Uncorked Ventures because I noticed that the quality and selection of wines varied dramatically depending on where you lived (to be honest, there also seemed to be worse things to sell than wine).
 San Francisco’s selection of outstanding, small production wines from the west coast was really quite good.
 In San Diego it was just ok.
 My relatives in western New York?
 Non existent.

 That’s the goal of my wine clubs, to deliver the type of wines that those within the wine industry choose to drink, directly to your front door.

 I do that by spending time in wine country and getting to know winemakers and the vineyard owners that supply them with grapes.
 I know what you’re thinking, people tell me the same thing all the time…..sounds like a rough part of the job…..Truthfully those interactions and the time in wine country make the hours packing boxes, fighting with software and dealing with the various issues that effect all small business worthwhile.

 I want my various wine of the month club options to give people a sense of what of what’s happening in the wider wine industry.
 Of late, we’ve explored the rise of cooler vineyard sites, the reemergence of old vine Zinfandel and the rise of Cabernet Sauvignon in Santa Barbara as well as the wider industry trend of urban tasting rooms.
 I’ve also spent an inordinate amount of time talking about the number of female winemakers (or lack thereof), minorities within the wine industry, how the industry is collaborative and generally, how wine as an agricultural product changes so much year to year.

 I chose to focus on the west coast states of California, Oregon and Washington, not because I think other regions both domestically and internationally are incapable of producing interesting and insightful 90 point wines, instead I’m simply not as capable at finding small vineyards and small scale artisan winemakers in Portugal, as I am in growing regions closer to my home.